fpco/alpine-haskell-stack/README.md

   alpine image as the base image.
 - Update the [justfile](./justfile) with the new GHC tag.
 - Update the stack version in the [Dockerfile](./Dockerfile).

+For upgrading the base alpine images, these are the steps:

+- Get alpine image's SHA digest from [dockerhub](https://hub.docker.com/_/alpine/) and replace it in ghc-musl.nix's imageDigest.
+- Upgrade the sha256 based on the CI error message or use [skopeo](https://nixos.wiki/wiki/Docker#How_to_calculate_the_sha256_of_a_pulled_image) to calcuate the hash.

 # Building images